 My research is focused on Civil-Military Relations.
 In particular, I want to understand how the government, the public, and the military talk to and about each other and what consequences these conversations have for society, the state, and international security.
 Civil-Military Relations is interdisciplinary.
 A central concern is the question of “Who guards the guardians?”, or more colloquially: “Why do the people with guns listen to the people without guns?”.
-While in the West the former are almost invariably subordinate to the latter, this is not the case in many parts of the world and should not be taken for granted.
+While the former are almost invariably subordinate to the latter in the West, this is not the case in many parts of the world and should not be taken for granted.

 For healthy civil-military relations to exist, civilians need to maintain control over the military while also granting the armed forces enough independence to still fulfill their duties.
 These relations are influenced by a variety of factors, such as officer training, civilian influence on military decision-making, or others.
 From my perspective, the communications between these actors and the narratives they create are vital elements of Civil-Military Relations.
 Positive tones will foster positive relations, and negative ones will damage them.
 My work addresses not only how the main actors, the government, the public, and the military communicate with each other but also which narratives they use when they do.